KPFranceSAS/integration-channel/docs/user.md

 ### Stock synchronization
 The app connects hourly to Business cental to get the level of stocks (La Roca, Madrid) of every SKU and send available level of stock to every sale channel.
 Some rules are added to add some buffer and avoid syncronisation error.
+For the warehouse in La Roca, if the level is greater than 5, the available of stock is calculated as 70% of the real available stock.
+If the real stock is less than 5, the stoc k is considered equal to 0.
+For the warehouse in Madrid, real stock is sent.

 ### FBA and Amazon reporting
 The app connects to different reports provided by Amazon and uses the content to provide some helpers to manage business.